 A significant number of people with cancer battle depression.
 But studies show that people with cancer who have high levels of spiritual well-being are less likely to be depressed.
 Finding inner peace can better help you to enjoy life, despite the fear, exhaustion, and pain that may occur during cancer treatment.
 Many people also report a stronger will to live.

 People with high levels of spirituality may be less worried about the prospect of their cancer recurring or progressing.
-Spirituality can also act as a buffer against the stress of cancer treatment, even when treatments become more aggressive and, in turn, debilitating.
+Spirituality can also act as a buffer against the stress of cancer treatment, even when treatments become more aggressive and debilitating.

 Meditation is a spiritual activity that involves mental focusing to relax the mind.
 It may help control or lessen some of the unpleasant physical side effects of cancer treatment.
 Massage, meditation, and yoga have all been shown to help ease lymphedema.
 This is the build-up of fluid in the body's tissues that often occurs during cancer treatment.

 If someone with cancer is nearing death, they may find comfort through certain religious customs or rituals.
-The person's family may also be more at peace with a religious or spiritually-oriented funeral or memorial service.
+The person's family may also be more at peace with a religious or spiritually oriented funeral or memorial service.
 People terminally ill with cancer should openly discuss their spiritual preferences with their loved ones and healthcare providers well in advance.
-This can ensure that their wishes are honored.
+This can make sure that their wishes are honored.

 People who engage in spiritual activities during their cancer treatment may be more likely to feel that the experience of being ill has changed them for the better.
 On the other hand, religious people who feel angry at or forsaken by their God may have a harder time dealing with the difficult emotions related to their illness.

 Some people believe that their cancer can be cured through prayer or other religious activities rather than conventional treatments.
-There have been reports of prayer leading to tumor regression.
 But religious practices have not been scientifically shown to cure any physical illnesses.
 Some people who undergo faith healing sessions may feel better after the experience.
 But experts believe this may be because of the placebo effect.
 This is when symptoms improve because of a person's belief that the treatment will work.
 Symptom relief from the placebo effect is often short-term.